-Given silica content higher than other tropical grasses, such as Imperata cylindrica, Vetiver shoots take a longer time to break down.
-This makes Vetiver ideal for use as mulch and roof thatching (as thatch it does not harbour insects).
+Given a silica content higher than other tropical grasses, such as Imperata cylindrica, vetiver shoots take a longer time to break down.
+This makes vetiver ideal for use as mulch and roof thatching (as thatch it does not harbour insects).

-Weed control: When spread evenly on the ground, whole or desiccated Vetiver leaves form a thick matt that suppresses weeds.
+Weed control: When spread evenly on the ground, whole or desiccated vetiver leaves form a thick matt that suppresses weeds.
 Vetiver mulch successfully controls weeds in coffee and cocoa plantations in the Central Highlands and tea plantations in India.
+At the same time the mulch when it breaks down quickly builds up soil organic matter and improves soil nutrients from deep down uptake of nutrients that are normally not available yo other plants.

-Photo 13: Vetiver controls erosion and its mulch suppresses weeds in coffee plantation in the Central Highlands
+Photo 12: Vetiver controls erosion and its mulch suppresses weeds in coffee plantation in the Central Highlands of Vietnam .

-Photo 14: Vetiver mulch controls weeds in a tea plantation, southern India (P Haridas)
+Photo 13: Vetiver mulch controls weeds in a tea plantation, southern India (P Haridas).

-Water conservation: The thick cover of Vetiver mulch increases water infiltration and reduces evaporation, particularly important under the hot, dry conditions of the coastal provinces like Ninh Thuan.
+Water conservation: The thick cover of vetiver mulch increases water infiltration and reduces evaporation, particularly important under the hot, dry conditions of the coastal provinces like Ninh Thuan.
 It also protects the soil surface from the impact of raindrops, a major cause of soil erosion.

-4. FARMLAND REHABILITATION AND PROTECTION OF FLOOD-REFUGE COMMUNITIES
+4. FARMLAND REHABILITATION AND PROTECTION OF FLOOD REFUGE COMMUNITIES